-Tellabs Inc. (TLAB) co-founder and Chairman Michael J. Birck said he was recently diagnosed with leukemia and will not seek re-election to the company’s board.
+Tellabs Inc. (TLAB:US) co-founder and Chairman Michael J. Birck said he was recently diagnosed with leukemia and will not seek re-election to the company’s board.

 Birck is the second Tellabs executive to be diagnosed with cancer this year.
 Rob Pullen, then Tellabs’ chief executive officer, said in April that he had started treatment for colon cancer.
 He died at age 50 last month.